casualwriter/vanilla-chatgpt/README.md

 ![](vanilla-chatgpt.jpg)

 ### Purpose

-This project is trying to code a full functional chatGPT client with raw html/css/js in minimal coding effort.
+This project is trying to code a full functional chatGPT client using only raw HTML, CSS, and JavaScript with minimal coding effort.

-it explores the minimum requirement of make use of chatGPT features, without any server, any framework, any additional support.
+This project aims to explore the minimum requirements of utilizing chatGPT features without the need for a server, framework, or additional resources.

-sorry for poor UI. compare official chatGPT, the program only has basic chat functions, but got better printout, and export feature.
+Sorry for poor UI and less features as the official chatGPT, the program aims to provide basic conversation functions with minor enhancements such as printout and export.

-### Files
+### Source

 Source folder includes 2 version of vanilla-chatGPT, and a js library for chatGPT API.